Stuart-Summer-2020-Pendulum-Project/PythonNumericalMethods/README.md

 The script that fits an accurate model onto our raw data.

 - SummerResearch_Backtest.py
-Applies the same fit, but outputs metrics on 4 evenly split partitions of the dataset.
-Outputs metrics for each partition
+Applies the same fit but on 4 evenly split segments of the dataset.
+Displays error thru terminal for each partition

 ## Walk through of code logic